prasadtalasila/DTaaS-Public/servers/execution/runner/README.md

 Multiple runners can be active simultaneously on one computer.
 The commands are sent via the REST API and are executed on the computer with active runner.

+:warning: Thanks for trying out this software.
+This software is in early stages of development and is not recommended for production use.
+Each released package will have a working API and matching documentation in this README.
+However, there will be breaking changes in the API across each release until the package reaches version 1.0.0.

 ## :arrow_down: Install